-We prefer that you send application materials by uploading documents through our website in either *.pdf or *.doc format.
-Assemble all required documents and email addresses prior to beginning the online application process – which will prompt you to upload and submit your materials in one session.
+Beginning with the Applicant Information link below, please upload your application materials through our website in a *.pdf format (preferred).
+Assemble all required documents and recommender email addresses and upload your application materials in one session.
 All digital documents must be submitted by the annual February 1 deadline.
 Transcripts must be received on or before February 1st.
 Recommenders must submit their letters by February 8th.
 If you encounter problems with online submission contact Pamala Collins at email@example.com.

 Applications should include:

-- Dissertation Fellowship Program Additional Information Form (Download this form as a guide only.
+- Dissertation Fellowship Program Additional Information Preparation Guide (Download this form as a guide only.
 Please complete this information online while submitting your application materials.)

 - Copy of your current Curriculum Vitae or résumé (no more than 4 pages)

 - Dissertation prospectus of no more than 5 to 7 pages (double-spaced and typed in a 12-point font, 2000 word limit) in which you articulate clearly the thesis of the dissertation, summarize its argument, and discuss its contribution to the study of religion in America and to the vitality of American religious life.

 - One official copy of each of your graduate & professional school transcripts sent by the institutions or dossier service directly to the Louisville Institute.